Move Out Information & Tips

 - Redirect unwanted, useful items to those that can use them

-- 230 pounds of food to Food Shelf
+- 200 pounds of food were donated to the Food Shelf

 What you can do: